andypitcher/owncloud_db_creation/README.md

 ```

-The informations can now be used to fill out the below form during the Wizard.
+The information can now be used to fill out the below form during the Wizard.

 ![alt text](https://tecadmin.net/wp-content/uploads/2016/01/owncloud-setup-2.png)